 - a.
-Describe the role of the admissions committee.
-Include the membership and terms of reference for this committee. - b.
-Identify the language proficiency examination used for applicants whose primary language is not the one of instruction and describe how it is used in the admissions process. - c.
-Describe any changes to the admissions process since the last accreditation survey visit.
+Describe the admissions process. - b.
+Identify the individual(s) primarily responsible for admissions. - c.
+Attach as an appendix, the application information provided to potential applicants. - d.
+Describe how results of the 'Assessment of Fundamental Knowledge' administered by the NDEB are used within the admissions process. - e.
+Identify the language proficiency examination used for applicants whose primary language is not the one of instruction and describe how it is used in the admissions process. - f.
+Describe any changes to the admissions process since the last accreditation visit. - g.
+Describe the selection interview used in the admission process.